asdyxcyxc/FULLSHADE.github.io/_pages/cves.md

 permalink: /cves.html
 ---

 This page centralizes my personal collection of obtained CVE's.
+Proof-of-concepts may be found on my Github, exploit-db, or packetstorm pages.

 ----